You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

 Lipitor is a statin medication that works by inhibiting the production of cholesterol in the liver.
-It is commonly prescribed to individuals with high cholesterol levels, heart disease, or those at risk of developing these conditions.
-Lipitor is known for its ability to effectively lower LDL (bad) cholesterol levels, reducing the risk of heart attacks, strokes, and other cardiovascular events.
+It is commonly prescribed to patients with high cholesterol, heart disease, or those at risk of developing these conditions.
+Lipitor is available in various forms, including tablets, capsules, and oral suspensions.

 Expert Insights